Thiopentone/iris_ldh_2022/README.md

 # The IRIS Consortium
-Accompanying code for the *Lancet Digital Health* manuscript
+Accompanying code for the *Lancet Digital Health 2023* manuscript:
+<br> *"Sustained reductions in invasive bacterial diseases during the first two years of the COVID-19 pandemic: analyses of prospective surveillance data from 30 countries participating in the IRIS Consortium"*

 ## Overview
 This repository contains the R code used to run analyses on the IRIS Consortium data.
 The code has been compiled into a R project.